 Document 1: The hearing test report itself

-- A list of every attendee in that session, listed by category of result, using the HSE's categorisation scheme.
+- A list of every attendee in that session, listed by name and category of result, using the HSE's categorisation scheme.

 A further paragraph of information relating to any attendee found to have a hearing health issue which is relevant to their work, including stating clearly what the employer needs to do, or need not do, to follow up on it.

 Sections 2 and 3 should only be seen by the person within the company responsible for arranging and overseeing the audiometry process and should not be circulated.

-Section 3 is an area I am particularly proud to offer as it means the technician looking at and considering each and every result rather than merely following a machine-like routine, and it is this section which is of most benefit to the employer in clearly stating what need or need not be done.
+Section 3 is an area I am particularly proud to offer as it means the audiometry technician looking at and considering each and every result rather than merely following a machine-like routine, and it is this section which is of most benefit to the employer in clearly stating what need or need not be done.

 Document 2: Audiometry Retest List

-Clients will also receive a separate spreadsheet of all attendees for the company and their recommended future re-test date which can be used by the client for future retest scheduling.
-This can help in predicting future costs and so help with annual budget planning.
+Clients will also receive a separate spreadsheet of all attendees and their recommended date for their next hearing test which can be used by the client for future audiometry scheduling.
+This can help in predicting future costs and help with annual budget planning.

-This is emailed to the client and can then be maintained by the client to account for new starters and leavers.
-In any future audiometry sessions the client can let me have it back and I can update it with that subsequent audiometry session's results to provide an ongoing list of tests and re-tests.
+This is emailed to the client with the report and can then be maintained by the client to account for new starters and leavers.
+In any future audiometry sessions the client can let us have it back and we can update it with that subsequent audiometry session's results to provide an ongoing list of tests and re-tests.